 American cinema's showman brought the circus to the movies 66 years ago.

-The movie's five-minute-long, single-take centerpiece is a potent anti-war tableau and a masterclass in the logistics of filmmaking.
+The five-minute-long, single-take Dunkirk scene in Joe Wright's Atonement is a potent anti-war tableau and a masterclass in the logistics of filmmaking.

 In a time of war and political turmoil, 'Cool Hand Luke' found lasting defiance in Hollywood's most charming man.

 On the 61st anniversary of its premiere, we look George Steven's epic as large as the Benedict ranch and the complicated genre it inhabits.

 The authenticity in Louis Malle's autobiographical Au Revoir Les Enfants is incredible.
 We celebrate its 30th anniversary.